Work Conditions for Student Visas

 Verifying your entitlements

 If you do not have a visa label placed in your passport, you can access your visa information by using Visa Entitlement Verification Online (VEVO) at any time.
 Many organisations across Australia, including businesses and recruitment agencies and banks, can also check your work rights after getting your consent.
+If your employer wants to you to verify your work rights, provide them with a copy of your visa grant letter or VEVO record, and a link to this website.

 Starting and finding work